-To give students the knowledge, experience and skills to access either of our Masters programmes in Telecommunications Engineering or Electronic Systems.
+To give students the knowledge, experience and skills to access either of our Masters programme in Electronic & Computer Engineering.
 The MEQ course itself does not carry an award, but it offers students the opportunity to advance their knowledge and skills in order to demonstrate their aptitude to join the Masters programmes.View the current course structure →

 Established: with more than 20 modules available, there is great scope to tailor the programme to specific needs and interests in the largest and longest-running programme of its type in the country.

 Flexible: combine full-time/part-time, on-campus/remote, a choice of two starting times each year.

 Modern: The course is continually kept up- to-date to reflect changing technological advances in industry and research.

 Relevant: Acquire knowledge and skills that are in high demand in industry.

 Candidates who successfully complete the Masters Qualifier can transfer to the M. Eng in Electronic & Computer Engineering.

 Entry to the Masters Qualifier Course is available to Electronic Engineering or cognate discipline graduates with:

 - An NFQ Level 8 qualification below H2.2 equivalent.